im-tomu/tomu.im/README.md

  * [More Info](https://github.com/im-tomu/tomu-samples/issues/3)

 The ultimate goal of the Tomu is to be used as a 2nd factor authentication device.
-For this to work [someone needs to write firmware compatible if the FIDO protocol](https://github.com/im-tomu/tomu-samples/issues/3).
+For this to work [someone needs to write firmware compatible with the FIDO protocol](https://github.com/im-tomu/tomu-samples/issues/3).

-There are already a bunch of things which seem like it would make this easier like;
+There are already a bunch of things which could make this easier:
 [micro-ecc](https://github.com/kmackay/micro-ecc),
 [Nitrokey](https://github.com/Nitrokey),
 [u2f-zero](https://github.com/conorpp/u2f-zero) and